 The IRS knows.

-Well, you can revise, for example, like some people get paid by 1099s and and maybe they overlooked one.
+Well, you can revise, for example, like some people get paid by 1099s and maybe they overlooked one.

-I mean, honest mistake, nothing nothing nefarious.
+I mean, honest mistake.

 They might hit you with a penalty or something.

-But I mean that happens quite often.
+But I mean, that happens quite often.

 Same thing with driver's licenses.

-If my driver's license gets suspended in Louisiana, and I try to apply for license in Texas or Mississippi or anywhere else, it's in the national database.
+If my driver's license gets suspended in Louisiana, I try to apply for a license in Texas or Mississippi or anywhere else.

 Those systems do such a good job at holding each individual American accountable.